 This controls the order in which your custom field sets are presented when you have created more than one set.
 Lower numbers (e.g. 1, 2) are displayed above higher numbers (e.g. 8, 9).

-- It is applied to the whole field set, not to a particular field.
+- Multiple data applies to the whole field set, not to individual fields.

 Is this Custom Field Set active?